~ Funds will allow for major transformation for culinary program through new commercial-grade kitchen equipment ~

-TALLAHASSEE – Today, the Florida Restaurant and Lodging Association Educational Foundation (FRLAEF) announced the awarding of a $50,000 Kitchen Remodel Grant for the Hialeah High School ProStart Program in Miami-Dade County.
+MARATHON – Today, the Florida Restaurant and Lodging Association Educational Foundation (FRLAEF) announced the awarding of a $50,000 Kitchen Remodel Grant for the Marathon High School ProStart Program in Monroe County.

-Hialeah High School was selected from more than 200 ProStart participant high schools across Florida.
+Marathon High School was selected from over 200 ProStart participant high schools across Florida.
 Grant applicants highlighted their facility size, number of program participants, age of their facility, and repairs needed.
 The FRLAEF board reviewed the applications to determine where the grant would be most impactful.
-Hialeah High School is the first school to win the award in Miami-Dade County.

-“The FRLA Education Foundation has always been a great supporter of Florida’s high school ProStart and HTM (Hotel and Tourism Management) programs through annual mini-grants, but it is especially gratifying to make an even larger impact with this $50,000 kitchen makeover,” said Nick Velardo, Chairman of the Board for the FRLA Educational Foundation.
-“Hialeah High School is well-deserving, and we are so happy to be able to support their dedicated teachers and students.”
+“The FRLA Education Foundation has always been a great supporter of Florida’s high school ProStart and HTM (Hotel and Tourism Management) programs through annual mini-grants, but it is especially gratifying to make an even larger impact with this $50,000 kitchen makeover,” said Laura Rumer, Director of the FRLA Educational Foundation.
+“These talented students and their peers in ProStart programs across Florida represent the future of our hospitality industry, and we are incredibly proud to support their education and amazing talent as they develop skills for future careers.”

-The ProStart program is a nationwide, two-year program for high school students that develops the best and brightest talent into tomorrow’s foodservice industry leaders.
+The ProStart program is a nationwide, two-year program for high school students that develops the best and brightest talent into tomorrow’s food service industry leaders.
 From culinary techniques to management skills, ProStart’s industry-driven curriculum provides real-world opportunities and builds practical skills and career foundations that will last a lifetime.
-In Florida, there are more than 30,000 ProStart students.
+Nationally, Florida has the largest ProStart program with more than 30,000 ProStart students.